IceFire672/AtturraInterviewAssignment/ReadMe.md

 The following is a screenshot of the code running using the same inputs used in the example given in the assignment.
-The reason why the results are different by a few cents is because the instructions stated to round up to the nearest dollar in some but nearest cent in others.

 (see screenshot)
 ![Dujour's version of the expected answer](ScreenshotsFolder/ExampleOutput.PNG "Dujour's version of the expected answer")